Hamburger Cross Icon

 Secret Description

 BACKSTAGE_TOKEN Bearer token for the Backstage API.
-Required if the Backstage instance requires authentication; many internal deployments do.
+Used when `auth_mode: bearer` (the default).
+Required if the Backstage instance enforces bearer auth; many internal deployments do.
+Not used for `sigv4`.

 Documentation